cchudzicki-ocw-testing/18-100a-fall-2020/content/pages/syllabus.md

 The written homework is extremely important (mathematics is not a spectator sport).
 The best way to test your knowledge of a concept is to try and use it; this is why you work problems.
 Collaboration with other students in the class is encouraged, but separate solutions must be written up and collaborators documented at the top right-hand corner of all submitted work.
 In general, late homework will not be accepted.
 However, circumstances may arise that warrant an extension; such an extension request should be emailed to the instructor.
 The lowest individual homework grade will be dropped when computing the final homework grade for the course.

-There midterm exam is a 24-hour take-home exam.
+The midterm exam is a 24-hour take-home exam.

 ## Grading